-That’s why glutamine is a favorite for body builders.
+That’s why glutamine is a favorite for body builders when building muscle mass.
 It helps restore glycogen to your muscles, which is a power source used during exercise.
 It’s also a “nitrogen donor,” which means that it helps repair muscle.
 It also helps you to “bulk up” and build bigger and better muscles.
 But ladies, don’t worry, you won’t end up with “man muscles” using glutamine, as you don’t have enough of the male hormone testosterone.
 What you will build, however, is firm, cut muscles that will not only make you stronger but also help you look sleek and sexy.

 What’s more, glutamine helps your body release growth hormone, a powerful substance that helps you burn fat and build muscle.
 It’s a friend of weight loss and one of the keys to looking and feeling young.

 Glutamine Protects Your Heart, Immune System and Intestines